adobe/spectrum-css/.changeset/spotty-trees-juggle.md

 "@spectrum-css/card": major
 ---

-updated baskground color of card quiet variant in spectrum-two
+Updated the background color of the card component's preview area in spectrum-two.